ASpyDef/AromorySpy-Desktop-App/README.md

 ## Notes

 - This is a **beta version**.
 Features may change and improvements will be added over time.
-- The app is safe and **only interacts with your clipboard and WoW window whil WoW is running and in focus**; it does **not** collect personal information.
+- The app is safe and **only interacts with your clipboard and WoW window while WoW is running and in focus**; it does **not** collect personal information.
 - The CurseForge link for the ArmorySpy WoW Addon will be added in a future update.

 ---